phguo/phguo.github.io/README.md

 ## Honors and Awards

-- 2nd Price of [the 2nd National Innovation Copetition of Industrial Engineering and Lean Management](http://ielean.cn/), May 2019
+- 2nd Price of [the 2nd National Innovation Competition of Industrial Engineering and Lean Management](http://ielean.cn/), May 2019
 - Outstanding Postgraduate Student of Nanjing University of Aeronautics and Astronautics, Jul.
 2019
 - 3rd Price of the 15th China Post-Graduate Mathematical Contest in Modeling, Dec.
 2018
 - National Scholarship for Graduate Students by Ministry of Education of the P.R.C, Oct.
 2018